llpeterson/internetworking/routing.md

 metrics are the norm.
 One common approach to setting metrics is to use a constant multiplied by (1/link_bandwidth).

-So why do we still tell the story about a decades old algorithm that's no longer is use?
+Why do we still tell the story about a decades old algorithm that's no longer is use?
 Because it perfectly illustrates two valuable lessons.
 The first is that computer systems are often *designed iteratively, based on experience.*  We seldom get it right the first time, so it's important to deploy a simple solution sooner rather than later, and expect to improve it over time.
 Staying stuck in the design phase indefinitely is usually not a good approach.
 The second is the well-know KISS principle: *Keep it Simple, Stupid.*  When building a complex system, less is often more.
-Opportunities to invent sophisticated optimizations are plentiful, and it's a tempting challenge to tackle.
+Opportunities to invent sophisticated optimizations are plentiful, and it's a tempting opportunity to pursue.
 While such optimations sometimes have short-term value, it is shocking how often a simple approach proves best over time.
 This is because when a system has many moving parts, as the Internet most certainly does, keeping each part as simple as